How to Build Muscle if You’re Skinny

 • 3 sets of 12 reps for your isolation lifts.

-If you have trouble adding weight or reps from workout to workout, feel free to add extra sets, especially if the muscles you’re trying to work don’t feel all that tired, pumped, or sore.
+If you have trouble adding weight or reps from workout to workout, feel free to add extra sets, especially if the muscles you’re trying to work don’t feel tired, pumped, or sore.
 This is common for back and shoulder exercises (like rows and lateral raises).
-I think that’s because it’s hard to challenge those muscles in a deep stretch.
-The bottom parts of those lifts aren’t challenging enough.
 Adding extra sets can help.

 How Often Should You Work Out?

-Every time you train a muscle, you can stimulate 2–4 days of muscle growth.
+If you train your muscles vigorously, you can stimulate 2–4 days of muscle growth.
 If you work out during that recovery period, nothing bad will happen.
-Your muscles won’t fall off or anything.
-But you won’t stimulate much extra muscle growth, and you’ll have trouble adding more weight or wringing out more reps.
+Your muscles won’t fall off.
+But you won’t stimulate extra muscle growth, and you’ll have trouble adding more weight or wringing out more reps.
 It can get in the way of progressive overload.

-If you’re a beginner, it’s often better to stimulate all of your muscles with a full-body workout every 2–3 days, like so:
+If you’re a beginner, it’s often best to do a full-body workout every 2–3 days, like so:

 • Monday: full-body workout #1